sketchplugins/plugin-directory/README.md

 - [SizeArtboard](https://github.com/brendanmiller/sizeartboard), by brendan miller: Sketch Plugin for wrapping a new artboard around what you've selected
 - [Sketch All Caps](https://github.com/eivindbohler/sketch-all-caps), by Eivind Bøhler: Sketch all caps plugin
 - [Sketch Android Kit](https://github.com/malkomalko/sketch-android-kit), by Robert Malko: Sketch.app Plugin for Exporting Android Layouts (WIP at the moment)
+- [Sketch Aspect Ratio](https://github.com/preciousforever/sketch-aspect-ratio), by precious design studio: A simple plugin to apply preset or custom aspect ratios to a selected layer.
+- [Sketch Bounding Boxer](https://github.com/preciousforever/sketch-bounding-boxer), by precious design studio: A simple plugin to to toggle visibility of 'boundingBox' layers in a Sketch document.
 - [Sketch Browser Preview](https://github.com/freakland/sketch-browser-preview), by FreakLand: Generates a preview (⌘ + ⇧ + .) of your current artboard and shows in your web browser.
 - [Sketch Button Smith](https://github.com/andrewkf/sketch-buttonsmith), by Andrew Fullerton: A button creator plugin for Sketch.
 - [Sketch Color Contrast Analyzer](https://github.com/eaugustine/sketch-color-contrast-analyzer), by eaugustine: A Sketch plugin that calculates the color contrast of two layers and evaluates them against MCOE's guidelines.